-- 15.2.17 Diversification and pooling of risks is central to the functioning of insurance business.
-To mitigate the risk of adverse financial events, it is important that the insurer's overall investment portfolio is adequately diversified and that its asset and counterparty exposures are kept to prudent levels. - 15.2.18 There is a distinction between diversification within a risk category and diversification between risk categories.
+- 15.2.16 Diversification and pooling of risks is central to the functioning of insurance business.
+To mitigate the risk of adverse financial events, it is important that the insurer's overall investment portfolio is adequately diversified and that its asset and counterparty exposures are kept to prudent levels. - 15.2.17 There is a distinction between diversification within a risk category and diversification between risk categories.
 Diversification within a risk category occurs where risks of the same type are pooled (e.g. shares relating to different companies).
 Diversification between risk categories is achieved through pooling different types of risk.
-For example, where the insurer combines two asset portfolios whose performances are not fully correlated, the exposure to the aggregated risks will generally be lower than the sum of the exposures to the risks in the individual portfolios. - 15.2.19 With respect to its investment portfolio, the insurer should ensure that it is diversified within and between risk categories, taking into account the nature of the liabilities.
+For example, where the insurer combines two asset portfolios whose performances are not fully correlated, the exposure to the aggregated risks will generally be lower than the sum of the exposures to the risks in the individual portfolios. - 15.2.18 With respect to its investment portfolio, the insurer should ensure that it is diversified within and between risk categories, taking into account the nature of the liabilities.
 Diversification between investment risk categories could, for example, be achieved through spreading the investments across different classes of assets and different markets.
-For diversification within a risk category, the investments are sufficiently uncorrelated so that - through pooling of individual assets - there is a sufficient degree of diversification of the portfolio as a whole.

-15.2.20 To ensure that its investment portfolio is adequately diversified, the insurer should avoid excessive reliance on any specific asset type, issuer, counterparty, group, or market and, in general, any excessive concentration or accumulation of risk in the portfolio as a whole.
-For example, the insurer may consider its asset concentration by type of investment product, by geographical dispersion, or by credit rating.
-The insurer should consider its aggregate exposure to related entities and different types of exposure to the same entity/group (e.g. equity investment in a reinsurer which is also providing its reinsurance cover).
+For diversification within a risk category, the investments are sufficiently uncorrelated so that through pooling of individual assets there is a sufficient degree of diversification of the portfolio as a whole. - 15.2.19 To ensure that its investment portfolio is adequately diversified, the insurer should avoid overreliance on, for example, any specific asset type, issuer, counterparty, group, or market and any excessive concentration or accumulation of risk in the portfolio as a whole.
+The insurer may also consider its asset concentration by type of investment product, by geographical dispersion or by credit rating.
+Additionally the insurer may consider its aggregate exposure to related entities (such as joint ventures) and different types of exposure to the same entity or group (such as equity investment in a reinsurer which is also providing its reinsurance cover).

-Diversification-group perspectives
+Diversification - group perspectives

-15.2.21 Having risk management processes to monitor investments on a groupwide basis is more likely to make Senior Management aware of issues (e.g. asset concentrations) that could be overlooked if only the individual legal entities are monitored.
+15.2.20 Having risk management processes to monitor investments on a group-wide basis is more likely to make Senior Management aware of issues (e.g. asset concentrations) that could be overlooked if only the individual legal entities are monitored.
 Groups that are unaware of their global exposures could face an inappropriate level of exposure to certain investments, which may create financial difficulties within the group if the value or liquidity of these investments decreases.